 Here is another “riser-less” rocket heater with cooktop developed by Peter Van Den BErg, called the Double Shoebox Rocket.
 As I understand, it is the latest evolution of the batch box rocket mass heater style.

 People are getting more creative with the rocket technology and its related concepts every week!
 Here is a post detailing a design for a tiny home that incorporates several really innovative design concepts listed below.
 Watch a video of the tiny home build and its innovator here.
-The video begins with a barrel-style rocket heater designed for a tiny home, then moves on the masonry rocket mass heater I’m discussing now, and finishes with a fascinating new experiment, where the stratification rocket heater is heating a hugulkultur bed, ultimately intended for a greenhouse setting!!!
+The video begins with a barrel-style rocket heater designed for a tiny home, then moves onto the masonry rocket mass heater I’m discussing now, and finishes with a fascinating new experiment, where the stratification rocket heater is heating a hugulkultur bed, ultimately intended for a greenhouse setting!!!
 I laughed out loud several times while watching this video.

 Here is a person who took inspiration from the batch boxes to build his own boiler, which I found in this thread on permies.
 It’s not a rocket, but it is pretty innovative.